milkmansson/project-clock/README.md

   is nearby.
 - Using a strip of NEOPIXEL LED's, implement a basic dot-matrix style display such that basic information like time can be shown on the lampshade.
+- Prove that current commercially available products of this nature are over priced, under developed and under featured, whilst giving the power and flexibility to users to make a device to suit their use cases.

 **Extra Ideas**
 - Get time information from Internet/GPS.